La Ferte-Bernard, Sarthe: tourism & sightseeing

 Within the streets of the old town you will find a great deal to enjoy, with numerous medieval houses now carefully restored and often featuring fascinating period details such as medieval wood carvings.
 Rue Carnot, Rue de l'Huisne and Rue Bourgneuf include some of the best examples of interesting architecture, along with the small courtyards such as the Cour du Sauvage with the 15th century salt store and the Cour de la Chaussumerie.

 At the end of Rue Carnot is the traditional market hall of La Ferté-Bernard with its gothic style windows and steep tiled roof.
 Built in 1536, you will also see the statue of Saint-Louis, patron saint of market traders, on the facade.

 Textiles and grains were sold on the ground floor and the first floor was used for the town council.
 With a beautiful timber frame roof and oak pillars which are each made from a whole oak tree the inside is very impressive.
 You can ask to see inside at the Office de Tourisme.

 The Church of Notre-Dame-des-Marais in the heart of La Ferté-Bernard is also very impressive.
 The current church was built in the 15th and 16th centuries in the style called 'flamboyant gothic' and is one of the best examples of gothic architecture in the Pays-de-la-Loire region.

-One very unusual feature of the church is the raised balcony around the outside which is made from stones carved into letters, which together spell the words of a hymn.
+One very unusual feature inside the church is the raised balcony around the edge which is made from stones carved into letters, which together spell the words of a hymn.
 It's not very easy to follow the words visually but it's a nice idea!